sanjeetkumaritoutlook/mean-stack-example/README.md

 3️⃣ Server sends the JWT to the frontend (React/Angular/Vue) as a response

-4️⃣F rontend stores the JWT (usually in localStorage or sessionStorage).
+4️⃣ Frontend stores the JWT (usually in localStorage or sessionStorage).

 5️⃣ On subsequent requests, the frontend sends the token in the Authorization header: Authorization Bearer

+5.5 Angular automatically attach thhis token to protected API calls/requests using HttpInterceptor

 6️⃣  Server validates the token on protected routes (employees, dashboard, etc.).

 7️⃣ If valid, access is granted.
 If invalid or expired, the user is logged out.

+ng generate interceptor interceptors/token

+✔ Login works without Authorization header because login is public.

+✔ For protected routes, JWT must be attached in the Authorization header.

+✔ TokenInterceptor automatically adds the JWT for all HTTP requests.

 ## first is a standalone server that updates mongodb students